 A few weeks ago, a close friend of mine admitted to me that she had found it hard to be completely honest with me when we first met.
-We had been talking about life, and its ups and downs, and I had just told her that I was learning more & more to take people as they are when she confessed that she had had to filter a lot of what she said to me when she first met me.
+We had been talking about life and its ups and downs, and I had just told her that I was learning more & more to take people as they are - when she confessed to me that she had had to filter a lot of what she said to me when we first met.

 She said that it was because she was afraid of the way I'd respond - or react - to what she said.
 Her statement caught me by surprise, seeing as we've been friends for a while; and judging by where our friendships is now, I never imagined that she had ever felt that way about me! 😮

 After our conversation, I couldn't help but think about what she had told me.
 I tried to remember who I was when I first met her; and slowly, I began to understand exactly what she meant...

 I can't remember the exact details of what we used to talk about then, but I remember being very much against a lot of what I saw around me at the time.

 I had just moved back to Europe after four years of being away, and was now living in a more liberal country than the one I'd lived in before.
 It was a whole new world to me, and I shared a lot of what I was feeling with her.
 Based on this memory, I can see how she came to that conclusion.
 And in the end, I was happy that she had chosen to share how she'd felt then with me now.
 Because it forced me to take a long, hard look at myself...

 I've always been the type of person who says exactly what I think or feel in the moment - especially when I don't agree with something or someone else's opinion - and it was no different when I met her.
 I'm aware that it might rub some people the wrong way sometimes, but I'd never thought that it might portray me as a judgemental person.